tesibelda/influxclean/README.md

 Environment variables specified with env_user and env_password take preference over user and password config entries.

+If databases list is empty (\[]) the job will be launched against all databases.

+For oldseries job type, time windows are relative to the current time and are specified as duration (possible units: s, m, h). history_window is used to search historic series and current_window is used to search series with data currently received (from now-72h to now-1m in the example).
+Both queries take a list of tags values ("host" in the example), and the difference between them gives the series to drop.

+More than one influxdb1 config entry can be specified to launch cleanup jobs to different influxdb servers.
+Also more than one job can be configured for each influxdb1 entry.

-* Run influxclean in dryrun mode first to check results first and then run it with dryun mode disabled.
+* Run influxclean in dry run mode first to check results first and then run it with dry run mode disabled to actually clean your database(s).

 # Quick test in your environment

 * Edit influxclean.conf file as needed (see above)

-* Run influxclean with --config argument using that file and dryrun mode enabled (default).
+* Run influxclean with --config argument using that file and dry run mode enabled (default).
 ```
 /path/to/influxclean --config /path/to/influxclean.conf
 ```
+Debug mode is enabled by default to let you see the action that would be taken with dry run mode disabled.

-* Check the output and if you see the expected results you may launch the cleanup from db.
+* Check the output and if you see the expected results you may launch the cleanup from your database(s).
 ```
 /path/to/influxclean --dryrun=false --config /path/to/influxclean.conf
 ```